amagicube/compression/README.md

 Getting Started:
 ----------------

-1. C-MEX Compilation

-Compile the C-MEX files with MATLAB: from the root of the git repository, run the following commands in the MATLAB console:
+- Compile the C-MEX files with MATLAB: from the root of the git repository, run the following commands in the MATLAB console:

 ```
 cd lib/ldpc